Connect with us

 “I will open a hole,” then-Gov. Phil Bryant texted Favre, days before millions of welfare dollars began flowing to the athlete’s pharmaceutical venture.

-Our series, The Backchannel, provided a groundbreaking glimpse into the inner workings of state and altered the course of the ongoing investigation, pressuring officials to acknowledge just how high up the corruption went.
+Our series, The Backchannel, provided a groundbreaking glimpse into the inner workings of state government and altered the course of the ongoing investigation, pressuring officials to acknowledge just how high up the corruption went.

 Mississippi Today is relentless in its pursuit of answers.
 But the reporting isn’t cheap.
 In the last four years, I’ve filed more than 140 public records requests, which have cost thousands of dollars, and traveled everywhere from Marks to Kiln to tell Mississippi’s story.

-You can us continue this work:
+You can help us continue this work:

 Most of all, keep reading.
 You keep reading, and we’ll keep going to uncover the truth.